-- The sub-classed user should contain a resource manager member used for subsystem-specific constant values.
-The resource manager is created in the main process and can be accessed using the static method MainProcess.getCustomizedResourceManager. - Create an enumeration for privilege names.
-The value of each member of the enumeration corresponds to the bit in the permission level of the user. - o Important Note: The order in which the privilege names are defined in the enumeration must be consistent with the respective permission_id stored in the subsystem_permissions database table.
-The first privilege is associated with the subsystem permission with permission_id = 0.
-The second privilege is associated with the subsystem permission where permission_id = 1, etc. - o A subsystem must have at least as many permissions as subscriptions. - Subscriptions must match up in order with the respective permissions for that subscription. - Example: The following permissions {stationData, stationStatus, userData, configStations, setStatus} may be associated with the subscriptions {stationData, stationStatus, userUpdates}.
+- Create an enumeration for privilege names.
+The value of each member of the - enumeration corresponds to the bit in the permission level of the user. - Important Note: The order in which the privilege names are defined in the enumeration must be consistent with the respective permission\id stored in the subsystem\permissions database table.
+The first privilege is associated with the subsystem permission with permission\id = 0.
+The second privilege is associated with the subsystem permission where permission\id = 1, etc. - A subsystem must have at least as many permissions as subscriptions. - Subscriptions must match up in order with the respective permissions for that subscription. - Example: The following permissions {stationData, stationStatus, userData, configStations, setStatus} may be associated with the subscriptions {stationData, stationStatus, userUpdates}.
 The names do not have to match up, but the order must be the same.
-When a client subscribes to data, the subscriptions are ANDed with the client's permissions to determine whether the subscription should succeed. - Define a static integer member, specifying the number of privileges defined in the privilege enumeration. - Define a default constructor. - o Initialize the base numberOfPrivileges member to the static integer member - o Retrieve the resource manager using the main process static method.

-- o If any other constructors are created, ensure that these steps are included or the default constructor is called. - Define a public method to generate an XML node type for this user object.
-Typically, the method name generateXml is used for this purpose. - o Log any exceptions that occur in this method.
+When a client subscribes to data, the subscriptions are ANDed with the client's permissions to determine whether the subscription should succeed. - Define a static integer member, specifying the number of privileges defined in the privilege enumeration. - Define a default constructor. - Initialize the base numberOfPrivileges member to the static integer member - Retrieve the resource manager using the main process static method. - If any other constructors are created, ensure that these steps are included or the default constructor is called. - Define a public method to generate an XML node type for this user object.
+Typically, the method name generateXml is used for this purpose. - Log any exceptions that occur in this method.

-2.8.2.2 Data Management Classes
+2.9.2.2 Data Management Classes